 The school bus is an important part of your student's day, and the bus driver is a vital link between home and school.
 Richland One bus drivers are required to have a Commercial Driver's License and undergo a comprehensive training program of driving skills, student management, and classroom instruction.
 All bus drivers are required to participate in monthly and annual in-service meetings/trainings, attend safety workshops.
 Our bus drivers are well trained and dedicated professionals whose primary responsibility is to transport students safely.

 All students must be registered to ride the bus.
-Please complete online using InfoSnap.
-Shoud you have questions regarding the online process, please contact your child's school.
+Please complete online using Power School.
+Should you have any questions regarding the online process, please contact your child's school.
 Students who are not registered to ride the bus, will not be transported.

-No child in the special needs program, kindergarten or younger will be left at a bus stop without the parent or guardian present.
-Parents of four year old or kindergarten students must complete the transportation section in InfoSnap Registration and designate individuals permitted to receive the student.
+No child in the special needs program, kindergarten or younger will be left at a bus stop without a parent or guardian present.
+Parents of three to four year old or pre- k to kindergarten students must complete the transportation section during their Power School Registration and designate individuals permitted to receive the student.

 The parent or guardian must designate individuals permitted to receive the student.
-A picture ID will be required in order to pick up the student.
-If proper identification is not provided, the student will be returned to the school.
+A photo ID will be required in order to pick up the student.
+If proper identification is not provided, the student will be returned to school.